carneades/carneades.github.io/src/content/fixed/acknowledgements.md

   "weight": 5
 }

-Carneades is being developed at [Fraunhofer FOKUS](http://www.fokus.fraunhofer.de)  in Berlin.
+From 2006 to 2017, Carneades was being developed at [Fraunhofer FOKUS](http://www.fokus.fraunhofer.de) in Berlin.

 Development of Carneades has been (or is being) funded in part by a number of projects: